ReinerNippes/nextcloud/README.md

 In less than 20 minutes.

-All settings are recommentations from C. Rieger.
+All settings are recommentations from C. Rieger
 Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide

 Warning: Your existing nginx setup will be over written.
 Up to now I tested this only on new AWS EC2 Ubuntu machines.

+This playbook is yet not fully idempotent and will fail during the inital setup of Nextcloud when you run it twice.
+Will be fixed in a future release.

 Requirements
 ------------